 One of our customers described wearing these glasses as feeling "like a big hug" and went on to say:

-"Now I can go outside in the wind and enjoy walking and cycling again without my eyes suffering.
+"Now I can go outside in the wind and enjoy walking again without my eyes suffering.
 Thank you."